Building a Strong Personal Injury Claim Through Evidence

 Additional documents that should be preserved include medical and hospital bills, prescriptions, records of treatment, any related expenses, and even information regarding discharge.

-6. Interaction With Insurance Company
+6- Interaction With Insurance Company

 If you do engage with the other party’s insurance, be sure to take notes or even record the conversation.
 Beware that bad faith insurance adjusters may try to diminish the value of your settlement.
 Our firm will not let the defendant and their insurance company undermine you.

-7. Loss of Wages
+7- Loss of Wages

 When you fall victim to a personal injury accident, your injuries may cause you to miss time at work.
-You should collect previous and current pay stubs that reflect a disparity of income.
+You should collect previous and current pay stubs from your place of employment that reflect a disparity of income.
 Lost wages may be compensated if they show an effect of your ability to sustain your lifestyle as it was prior to the incident.
 The liable party should pay for your losses at work.
 Additionally, you must provide documentation of the injuries or circumstances preventing you from returning to work or working at the same capacity before the injuries.

 Damages That May Add Value To Your Personal Injury Settlement